An Overview of Universal Obstructions for Graph Parameters: Obstructions of minor-monotone parameters

 To understand what it means to measure the topological resemblance of a graph to a tree, the concept of the \textsl{clique sum} operation comes in handy.
 Clique sums play an important role in graph minor theory as they allow to build more complicated graphs in a controlled way by ``gluing'' structurally simpler ones.

 Formally, the clique sum operation applies to two graphs $G$ and $G'$, each containing a clique of size $c \in \mathbb{N}$, denoted $K$ and $K'$ respectively.
 Given a bijection $\sigma \colon V(K)\to V(K')$, the \emph{clique sum} operation takes the disjoint union of $G$ and $G'$; identifies, each vertex $v \in V(K)$ with the vertex $\sigma(v) \in V(K')$ and, in the resulting graph, possibly removes some of the edges between the identified vertices.
 Notice that the clique sum operation is a \textsl{one-to-many} operation as the final result depends on the choice of $\sigma$ and on the choice of the edges that are eventually removed.
-We say that a graph $G$ is the \emph{clique sum closure} of a set $\mathcal{G}$ of graphs if $G$ can be constructed, using a sequence of clique sum operations from the graphs in $\mathcal{G}$.
+The \emph{clique sum closure} of a set of graphs $\Gcal$ is the set of all graphs that can be constructed by a sequence of clique sum operations from the graphs in $\Gcal$.
 As we shall see in \autoref{params_smaller_tw}, the clique sum closure is useful for defining more ``complex'' parameters from ``simpler'' ones.

-Assume we construct a graph via clique sums of graphs of size at most $k + 1$, for some non-negative integer $k.$ In case $k = 1$ one can easily verify that the resulting graph is a tree.
-Indeed, were we to allow values of $k \geq 2$, we obtain a version of a ``tree like'' graph which leads to the definition of treewidth.
+Recall that $\Gcal_{\size, k}$ be the class of graphs on at most $k$ vertices.
+Consider now the clique sum closure of $\Gcal_{\size, k+1}$.
+In case $k = 1$ one can easily verify that the resulting graph is a forest.
+When we allow values of $k \geq 2$, we obtain a version of a ``tree like'' graph which leads to the definition of treewidth.

 More precisely, for every graph $G \in \gall$, the treewidth of a graph is defined as follows.

 Treewidth is important in algorithmic graph theory due to the fact that many problems on graphs can be solved efficiently when restricted to graphs of bounded treewidth.
 This fact has been formalized by the celebrated Courcelle's theorem stating that every problem on graphs that is expressible in Monadic Second Order Logic (MSOL) can be solved in linear time on graphs with bounded treewidth \cite{Courcelle90them, Courcelle97, Courcelle92}.